Timur-Cheryapov/gif-explorer/README.md

 Architecture: MVVM

 ## Known issues
-- Sometiems the animation during the swipe will freeze.
+- Sometiems the animation during the swipe will freeze before the previous animation has finished.
 The investigation is being conducted.
 - Sometimes the name of the first GIF on the launch will be wrong.
 But after the swipe everything is alright.

 Features that might look like bugs: